fusioncoe/_service_admin_seed/docs/SECURITY.md

 2. **Authentication** - Multi-scope OAuth2 authentication to Microsoft services
 3. **Data Integrity** - Cryptographic verification of all workflow outputs
 4. **Origin Verification** - Confirming outputs come from your authorized repository
-5. **Encrypted Communication** - All data encrypted in transit using libsodium
+5. **Encrypted Communication** - Secure data encryption, with libsodium used specifically for GitHub repository and environment secrets for new App Registrations

 ### Zero-Trust Architecture